makichiis/framework-engine/syntax_spec.md

 ### Indentation Style

 In C++ and other C-derived languages, curly braces denote the beginning and end of a nested block of code.
-The leading curly brace of a block code should be on the same line as the last character of the function signature/ condition clause which precedes it.
+The leading curly brace of a block code should be on the same line as the last character of the function signature/condition clause which precedes it.
 Conditional statements and loops with only one statement do not require curly braces.
-Conditional statements and loops which do not exceeds 80 characters may be entirely one-line.
+Conditional statements and loops which do not exceed 80 characters may be entirely one-line.
 This is a modification of *K&R indentation*.

 ```cpp
 #include <iostream>